 While most of us in the northern hemisphere are still enjoying the summer weather, now is the best time to think about your upcoming fall wardrobe.
-In a few short weeks, it will be getting colder again.
+In a few short weeks, it will begin getting colder again.
 While many loathe the colder months of the year, I always look forward to that time of the year because it allows me to wear different fabrics and layers paired with a range of accessories.
 Here are some sartorial tips for making the most of fall.

 1. Wear Heavier Fabrics with an Interesting Pattern

 2. Opt for Fall Colors

-Most garments off the rack come in solid color these days, but for fall, a mottled grey, blue or tan has a warmer character that goes so much better with the season.
+Most garments off the rack come in solid colors these days, but for fall, a mottled grey, blue or tan has a warmer character that goes so much better with the season.
 Even if you look closely at your grey flannels, you’ll notice there are some variations in the color.

 3. Mix Color, Textures & Patterns

 Due to the range of rather muted colors, fall outfits allow you to experiment with pattern, color and texture matching.
 As you may know, it’s quite easy to overdo it.
 The art of matching lies in the subtle harmony of all the elements.
-For example, look at this outfit below.
+For example, look at this outfit above.
 You can see a sports coat in dark blue, mid blue and brown plaids, a bright purple boutonniere, a faux-madder pocket square in a greenish grey with yellow and orange geometric patterns, a white shirt and white and blue bold striped jacquard tie.
 Basically, there are three patterns and one bright color but it all works together beautifully, due to the color harmony and the size of the patterns.

+4. Go with Fall Ties